Sinamhr/Code_examples_radiation_paper/Readme.md

 #### `EOF_analysis`
 - **Description:** EOF analysis code example

+### `Optimal_cluster_measure` Directory
+This directory contains code that we developed to determine the optimal number of clusters based on the distribution of data points in the latent representation.
+#### `Optimal_clustering_number_measure.py`
+- **Description:** This script determines the optimal number of clusters in an unsupervised setting by quantifying how well the clustering outcomes align with an ideal scenario.
+The method operates on the principle that, in an ideal clustering situation, each set of data points consistently falls within the same cluster across multiple initializations of the k-means algorithm, regardless of its random start.
+- **Note:** This code computes a clustering score for each potential cluster count.
+The optimal cluster number is identified by calculating the score for different cluster counts and the cluster count with the minimum scorce is the optimal cluster count. this minimum suggesting a stable and consistent clustering performance which related to the density of data point in the latent representation.

 ## Requirements

 The required libraries are listed at the top of each script.
 Please ensure all dependencies are installed before running the code.